 Heroin is sold on the street.
 Common alternative terms include chasing the dragon, H, chine white, junk, and smack.

 Is heroin addictive?

 Heroin is known as one of the most addictive substances because of how it works in the brain.
-Heroin, like all other opioids, bind to natural mu opioid receptors in our brain which produce a euphoric feeling throughout the body and decrease or eliminate any physical pain.
+Heroin, like all other opioids, binds to natural opioid receptors in the brain, resulting in a euphoric feeling throughout the body and a decrease or elimination of physical pain.

 Numbing emotional pain with heroin